guille1988/captcha/README.md

 ## What it does:

-This package allows you to integrate CAPTCHA V2 or V3 to your Laravel application.
+This package allows you to integrate Captcha V2 or V3 to your Laravel application.

 ## Installation: